Lemoncode/webinar-typescript/00 Basics/README.md

 ```

-By default are numeric values starting in `0` and incrementing by `1`, to the end.
-We can use as
+By default are numeric values starting in `0` and incrementing by `1`, starting from left to right.
-well string values.
+We can use as well string values.

 ```diff
 enum Force {